Good Books Young Troublemakers Book Club for Middle School Students

 Interested in donating to Good Books Young Troublemakers?
 Every donation is put towards advancing the Good Books Young Troublemakers mission of using stories to help kids develop empathy, become confident allies, and engage in good trouble.

-The May book club pick was sponsored by a community member.
-But you are welcome to pick up a free copy, purchase a copy to read, or grab it from the library, and join us at Dog-Eared Books, Saturday, May 24th, at 4 PM, for the book discussion.
+The July book club pick was sponsored by a community member.
+But you are welcome to pick up a free copy, purchase a copy to read, or grab it from the library, and join us at Dog-Eared Books, Saturday, July 26th, at 4 PM, for the book discussion.

 Dates and books for upcoming Good Trouble Book Club 2025 gatherings: